internal-page-background-header

 Why not just use Dropbox as a document management system?

-Dropbox is an easy to use cloud storage and sync application that is increasingly used in work settings for file sharing and collaboration.
+Dropbox is an easy-to-use cloud storage and sync application that is increasingly used in work settings for file sharing and collaboration.
 It’s a great way to ensure your work is automatically backed up online and synchronised across all your devices.

 2. What level of document management do you need?

-In this schema, broad-based file sharing solutions that enable a basic level of information management sit at the bottom layer of document management sophistication, while the most powerful DMS sits at the top.
-The nearer the top of the pyramid your company’s solution is, the more you will be capable in information governance, quality management and lifecycle management.
+The nearer the top of the pyramid your company’s solution is, the more you will be capable of fine-grained access control, information governance, quality management and lifecycle management.

-So, can Dropbox help you meet these standards and will it help you do so in the most cost-effective way?
+So, can Dropbox help you meet these standards, and will it help you do so in the most cost-effective way?

-3. Is it a low-cost solution?
+4. Is it a low-cost solution?

-These days Dropbox is certainly not a low-cost solution for businesses.
 There are different tiers of personal and business plans governing its use.
 The enterprise version offers greater configuration and support - but all that comes at a price.
-If you ever thought you could use Dropbox as a ‘budget option’ for managing your company’s documentation you should think again.
+If you ever thought you could use Dropbox as a ‘budget option’ for managing your company’s documentation, you should think again.

-Even if you’re looking at its value for money in terms of cloud storage per pound spent, Dropbox still doesn’t match up to the best available,
+Even if you’re looking at its value for money in terms of cloud storage per pound spent, Dropbox still doesn’t match up to the best available.

-Dropbox, like Google Drive, allows multiple individuals to work on a single document in a shared folder creating a new version of a draft every time it is changed.
-In Dropbox users can do this within Word if they wish.
+In Dropbox, users can do this within Word if they wish.
 Selected people can comment on and be alerted to comments on each of these drafts.
-However, depending on the nature of the package you have with Dropbox each version is only saved for between 30 and 120 days.
+However, depending on the nature of the package you have with Dropbox, each version is only saved between 30 and 120 days.
 After that, they are deleted, along with their associated comments, and previous versions of the draft cannot be retrieved.

 So, if you need to keep an audit trail of all material changes made to a document beyond those time periods, someone will need to keep creating new copies of the document and renaming them at regular intervals.

-In this case the chances of multiple people working on different, out of date or misnamed versions of a document rises significantly.
+In this case, the chances of multiple people working on different, out-of-date or misnamed versions of a document rises significantly.

 This approach requires users to be highly disciplined in their collective approach to document management and naming conventions - agreeing the moment when all changes should be ‘accepted’, what new versions of documents should be called, and when and by whom they should be locked for changes.